amzn/ion-object-mapper-dotnet/COOKBOOK.md

 {
     IonSerializationOptions myOptions = new IonSerializationOptions
     {
-        // Enable the serialization and deserialization of fields in classes IncludeFields = true,
+        // Enable the serialization and deserialization of all fields in classes IncludeFields = true,
         // Do not serialize or deserialize both C# and Ion null values IgnoreNulls = true